 What kind of time and space do you regularly create for yourself?
 What do you gain from it?

-- Just like the week i spent offline in Moldova (but not in isolation), this week in solitude was one of my most productive weeks during this project so far.
+- Just like the week i spent offline in Moldova (but not in isolation), these few days in solitude were some of my most productive during this project so far.

 What would you work on if you could create such time and space for that?